statycc/ifspec/README.md

 **IFSpec is a collection of micro-benchmarks of <mark>information-flow vulnerabilities</mark> in Java and Android programs.**

-IFSpec benchmarks are provided in three formats: Java source code, Java bytecode and Dalvik bytecode.
+IFSpec benchmarks are provided in three formats: Java source code, Java bytecode and [Dalvik executable format](https://source.android.com/docs/core/runtime/dex-format).
 The benchmark suite was introduced in ["A Uniform Information-Flow Security Benchmark Suite for Source Code and Bytecode"](https://doi.org/10.1007/978-3-030-03638-6_27)
 (2018) by Tobias Hamann, Mihai Herda, Heiko Mantel, Martin Mohr, David Schneider and Markus Tasch.

 ## Sample tags and their distribution